bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

    the process data.
 The internal process data is hidden and encapsulated from the environment.
 This makes it impossible to inject unintended, insecure data into the process data.

+Tags
+   Tag the element as ``DEPRECATED`` or ``CONNECTOR``.
+   If you tag a start as ``DEPRECATED`` then all Call Subs elements that use it will issue a deprecation validation warning.
+   If you tag a start as ``CONNECTOR`` it will be displayed in the Connector Dialog.
+   Tags are only available for Sub Process Start elements.

 .. _process-element-tab-result: